-Some plans offer additional gap coverage.
-WellCare does not offer additional coverage with the WellCare Classic PDP in Colorado.
+WellCare Classic does not offer additional assistance in the coverage gap.
 If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Colorado Medicaid office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments and/or coinsurances that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 IMPORTANT: In order to determine if this is the best PDP for you, it's critical that you lookup your prescriptions in the plan's formulary.